aws/aws-cdk/packages/@aws-cdk/aws-ec2-alpha/README.md

 `VpcV2` does not automatically create subnets or allocate IP addresses, which is different from the `Vpc` construct.

-Importing existing VPC in an account into CDK as a `VpcV2` is not yet supported.

 ## SubnetV2

 `SubnetV2` is a re-write of the [`ec2.Subnet`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.Subnet.html) construct.